-5.1 Manufacturer Representation:
+Manufacturer Representation

 The contractor must have a manufacturer's authorized representative on the job site at the beginning of the work and during all rejuvenation product application.
 The manufacturer's representative must have knowledge of the material, procedures, and equipment described in the specification and will be responsible for determining the application rates and must oversee the preparation and application of the rejuvenation product.
-Documentation of the manufacturer representative's experience and knowledge for applying the rejuvenation product must be furnished to the engineer a minimum of 10 work days prior to placement of the test sections.
+Documentation of the manufacturer representative's experience and knowledge for applying the rejuvenation product must be furnished to the engineer a minimum of ten (10) workdays prior to placement of the test sections.
 The cost of the manufacturer's representative will be included in the bid price.

-5.2 Quality Control Plan:
+Quality Control Plan

-The contractor must submit a quality control plan to the engineer a minimum of 10 days prior to applying test sections in accordance with paragraph 3.1.
+The contractor must submit a quality control plan to the engineer a minimum of ten (10) calendar days prior to applying test sections in accordance with paragraph 3.7.4 "Test Sections".
 The quality control plan must address all items that affect the quality of the rejuvenation application including, but not limited to:

-- A. Qualifications of personnel. - B. Schedule for the project. - C. Procedure to monitor the weather/temperature limitations. - D. Inspection requirements including rejuvenation product, test sections, storage of rejuvenation product, preparation of the pavement surface, and equipment calibration. - E. Provisions for obtaining, packaging and shipping acceptance samples and repair of the pavement. - F. Provisions for sample testing, testing laboratory name, location, accreditation, contact person, all contact information, testing requested, and report on information.
+- A. Qualifications of personnel. - B. Schedule for the project. - C. Procedure to monitor the weather/temperature limitations. - D. Inspection requirements including rejuvenation product, test sections, storage of rejuvenation product, preparation of the pavement surface, and equipment calibration. - E. Provisions for obtaining packaging and shipping acceptance samples and repair of the pavement. - F. Provisions for sample testing, testing laboratory name, location, accreditation, contact person, all contact information, testing requested, and report on information.